KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 caret::R2(prediction_DT, test.data$house.value)
 ```

-    ## [1] 0.7695494
+    ## [1] 0.7958708

 ``` r
 caret::RMSE(prediction_DT, test.data$house.value)
 ```

-    ## [1] 4.480737
+    ## [1] 4.211489

-Decision tree is a powerful machine learning algorithm however, it do
+Decision tree is a powerful machine learning algorithm.
+However, it do
 come with its disadvantages.
 It is because that only one tree is built
 and therefore its result is highly relied on the training set that used
 in the split of the decision tree.
-Therefore there might be significant
+Therefore, there might be significant
 impact on the tree if there is a small change in the dataset.
 The lower
 result above (79.58%) might be because that the decision tree was not
-generalise well and overfited the training data.
+generalise well and overfit the training data.

-To solve this problem, next section I will build many trees to do a
+To solve this problem, next section I will build and aggregate many
-better prediction, it is known as random forest.
-I will hope to see a
+trees for do a better prediction, it is known as random forest.
+I will
-boost in prediction accuracy on the test dataset.
+hope to see a boost in prediction accuracy on the test dataset.

 ### 5.8 Random Forest

-Random forest is known as an ensemble learning or method because it
+Random forest, is also known as an ensemble learning or method because
-aggregates hundreds of decision trees, averaging the internally built
+it aggregates many of decision trees, averaging the internally built
 models, and creating a final high-performance predictive model compared
 to decision tree.